UltraMessaging/um_kb/kb/two-store-hosts.md

 to “any”.
 3. Each group consists of a 3-Store Quorum Consensus.
 So group 1 has stores G1S1, G1S2, and G1S3, and group 2 has Stores G2S1, G2S2, and G2S3.
 4. You have two hosts: A and B.
-5. On HostA you run two Stores from G1 and one Store from G2.
-On HostB you run one Store from G1 and two Stores from G2.
+5. On HostA, you run two Stores from G1 and one Store from G2.
+On HostB, you run one Store from G1 and two Stores from G2.

 ### Outage